freewine/AmazonConnectCallRecording/README.md

 * **Stack Name**: The name of the stack to deploy to CloudFormation.
 This should be unique to your account and region, and a good starting point would be something matching your project name.
 * **AWS Region**: The AWS region you want to deploy your app to.
+* **Parameter S3BucketName**: The S3 bucket in which the voice recordings will be uploaded.
+* **Parameter S3BucketPrefix** [recordings/]: The S3 prefix of voice recordings.
+* **Parameter CloudFrontDomain**: CloudFront distribution allowing users to publicly access audio files in S3 bucket
 * **Confirm changes before deploy**: If set to yes, any change sets will be shown to you before execution for manual review.
 If set to no, the AWS SAM CLI will automatically deploy application changes.
 * **Allow SAM CLI IAM role creation**: Many AWS SAM templates, including this example, create AWS IAM roles required for the AWS Lambda function(s) included to access AWS services.
 By default, these are scoped down to minimum required permissions.
 To deploy an AWS CloudFormation stack which creates or modifies IAM roles, the `CAPABILITY_IAM` value for `capabilities` must be provided.
 If permission isn't provided through this prompt, to deploy this example you must explicitly pass `--capabilities CAPABILITY_IAM` to the `sam deploy` command.
 * **Save arguments to samconfig.toml**: If set to yes, your choices will be saved to a configuration file inside the project, so that in the future you can just re-run `sam deploy` without parameters to deploy changes to your application.

-You can find your API Gateway Endpoint URL in the output values displayed after deployment.
+You can find your Lambda function in the output values displayed after deployment.

 ## Import Amazon Connect contact flow
-The sample Amazon Connect contact flows are included in the `SampleFlows` folder in this project.
-You can import it to Amazon Connect for testing.
+The sample Amazon Connect contact flows are placed in the `SampleFlows` folder in this project.
+You can import them to Amazon Connect for testing.

 ## Use the SAM CLI to build and test locally